-NETCDF Files
+NETCDF

 NetCDF is a machine-independent data format offered by numerous institutions, particularly within the earth and ocean science communities.
 Additional resources are noted here.
-For short duration searches (less than one day) or short duration data returned, the files will be concatenated, otherwise, expect one file per RDI file.
-(RDI files can break in the middle of a day due to data quantity limits or configuration changes, otherwise there is one file per day.
-RDI files are used as a processing intermediary format.)
+For short duration searches (less than one day) or short duration data returned, the files will be concatenated, otherwise, expect one file per day.

-The RDI NetCDF file is extracted from the data contained in the above MAT file.
-The NetCDF file contains the following main variables: u, v, w, time, binmap_depth, where the binmap_depth variable here is distinct from the pressure sensor measurement in the MAT file (adcp.depth).
-When there is binmapping performed on the data, the binmap_depth is calculated as meta.depth - adcp.range; it is the approximate water depth at which the measurement bins are located.
-If bin-mapping is 'none', then the binmap_depth and the depth are equal. depth is calculated as meta.depth - adcp. backscatterVerticalRange, which is the range corrected for tilt. depth is used to plot the beam-averaged backscatter and any other beam-averaged values that are not bin-mapped.
+The Nortek NetCDF file is extracted from the data contained in the above MAT file.
+The NetCDF file contains the following main variables: u, v, w, time, binmap_depth, where the binmap_depth variable here is distinct from the pressure sensor measurement in the MAT file (data.depth).
+When there is binmapping performed on the data, the binmap_depth is calculated as meta.depth - data.range; it is the approximate water depth at which the measurement bins are located.
+If bin-mapping is 'none', then the binmap_depth and the depth are equal. depth is calculated as meta.depth - data. amplitude VerticalRange, which is the range corrected for tilt. depth is used to plot the beam-averaged backscatter and any other beam-averaged values that are not bin-mapped.
 The structure and content of the netCDF file is very similar to that of the MAT file, including the variable naming.
 The RDI and Nort ek netCDF files are intended to be very similar, even interchangeable with the same structure and definitions.